Surajdy/Bewakoof_Clone/README.md

 # Bewakoof_Clone
 Bewakoof.com is an E-Commerce website, where could buy a varities of clothes of different category.
 This is the Clone of Bewakoof.com which was given by Masai school during the unit-4 curriculm.
-We are 5 members in the project team Suraj,Salman,Abhay,Rishik and Ashutosh We hae taken the challenge to complete the project in 5 days and successfully completed in in a deadline time..
+We are 5 members in the project team Suraj,Salman,Abhay,Rishik and Ashutosh We have taken the challenge to complete the project in 5 days and successfully completed in in a deadline time..

 # Built with
 HTML CSS JS